 Wrap-Up

 One of these solutions or a combination of different solutions should help you fix the 0x8000ffff error on Windows 10/11.
-We hope you don’t reach the point of having to reinstall Windows.
+Ideally, you won’t have to resort to reinstalling Windows.
 But it can be helpful if nothing else works.

 At long last I solve it by disable all services.
 My PC hang on windows start.